by Laura Wagner

 A woman’s menstrual cycle is usually every 28 days but not every woman is the same.
 Women’s menstrual cycle can range from 21 to 35 days but many women experience delayed periods, which may cause stress.
 Stress is a common factor why women might deal with delayed periods, it throws off hormones and can cause changes to your overall health.
 Other factors like diet and weight gain or loss can affect your menstrual cycle.
 There are simple and natural ways women can induce their periods overnight to help avoid irregular periods.

-Vitamin C For A Faster Menses
+Vitamin C For A Faster onset of Menstruation

 It has been said that Vitamin C can help the production of estrogen.
 Estrogen thickens the lining of the uterus causing the uterus to contract, helping to induce periods.
 It also "deprives the uterus of progesterone, which in turn triggers the lining to shed".